Tourism in Uttarakhand

 Uttarakhand is a state in the northern part of India.
-It is often referred to as the "Devbhumi" (literally 'Land of the Gods') due to its religious significance and numerous Hindu temples and pilgrimage sites found throughout the state.
+It is often referred to as the "Devbhoomi" (literally 'Land of the Gods') due to its religious significance and numerous Hindu temples and pilgrimage sites found throughout the state.
 As a result, religious tourism forms a major portion of the tourism in the state.
 Uttarakhand is known for the natural environment of the Himalayas.
 2019 Tourist Arrivals Domestic – 40,000,000 per/year and Foreigner – 150,000 per year.
 Tourism business in Uttarakhand generated ₹ 23,000 crores during 2013–14.

 Chota Char Dham

-Uttarakhand is famous for Chota Char Dham, which literally meaning 'journey to four centres'.
-These four religious centers in Uttarakhand are represented by Badrinath (dedicated to Lord Vishnu), Kedarnath(dedicated to Lord Shiva), Gangotri (the holy origin of river Ganga) and Yamunotri (the holy origin of river Yamuna).
+Uttarakhand is famous for Chota Char Dham, which means 'journey to four centers'.
+These four religious centers in Uttarakhand are represented by Badrinath (dedicated to Lord Vishnu), Kedarnath (dedicated to Lord Shiva), Gangotri (the holy origin of the river Ganga) and Yamunotri (the holy origin of the river Yamuna).
 Badrinath is part of the bigger Char Dham.

 The Char Dham Yatra begins around the first to second week of May every year.
 These dates are announced in the national media.
 The base for the yatra is generally the Rishikesh town which has all the amenities available for pilgrims and tourists alike.
 Pilgrims and tourists generally book their journey through the local travel agents to all the four locations.

 Badrinath

 Badrinath is the abode of Lord Vishnu, who is called 'Badri Vishal', Badri the Big One.
 Legend has it that Badrinath was the abode of Lord Shiva, who used to reside there with his consort Parvati.
 It is Located in Chamoli District of Uttarakhand.
 Lord Vishnu happened to like the place and wished to reside there permanently, so He took the form of an infant and started crying inconsolably.
 Mother Parvati's heart melted and she picked up the infant Vishnu and started cradling Him.
 The crying of the infant, however, disturbed the meditation of Lord Shiva and unable to bear the crying He left for higher reaches of the Himalayas and made Kedarnath His home.
 Once Lord Shiva left, Mother Parvati too followed, which gave an opportunity to Lord Vishnu to take His original form and remain at Badrinath forever.
 The priests of Badrinath are from the southernmost part of India, i.e. Kerala.
 This is according to the rules laid down by Adi Shankara.
-Badrinath remains out of bounds for pilgrims for 6 months a year, from October to May.
+Badrinath remains out of bounds for pilgrims for six months a year, from October to May.